 EndNote provides powerful options for organizing references in your library.

-Watch these videos for more on the topics of combination groups and smart groups.
+Watch these videos for more on combination groups and smart groups.

 Here are suggestions for EndNote online users interested in upgrading to a more advanced citation management experience with EndNote desktop.

-If your institution has a site license for EndNote desktop, then you may find EndNote 20 available for download on your institution's IT software page for students, faculty and employees.
-If you can't find EndNote or aren't sure you have access to it, you can always check with your IT department or librarian.
+If your institution has a site license for EndNote desktop, you may find EndNote 20 available for download on your institution's IT software page for students, faculty and employees.
+If you need help finding EndNote or aren't sure you have access to it, you can always check with your IT team or librarian.

 Another possibility is that you have access to EndNote through your department.
 Your department's admin office or IT staff would be good contacts for this information.

 If you've determined you don't have EndNote through your department or institution, and you've decided you want your copy, single-user licenses are available for purchase.
 Check your bookstore if you are at an academic institution, as the software may be available at a discount there.
 You can also buy EndNote from Clarivate.
 This link provides further information on EndNote 20 (student pricing is available): endnote.com/buy